-With all that being said, let’s dig into what makes them stand out from the crowd and why you need to make this your top consideration if they ever come back.
+That said, let’s dig into what made them stand out from the crowd and why they should be your top consideration if they ever come back.

 Get treated to class